typedb/typedb-ml/kglib/kgcn/README.md

 - Id
 - Type
-- Meta-Type (either Entity or Relationship or Attribute)
+- Meta-Type (either Entity or Relation or Attribute)
 - Data-type (if it's an attribute)
 - Value (if it's an attribute)
 - The Role that connects the example to that neighbour